Zainab Al Askari: Career

 In 2005, she appeared in Athary; a series about a kind young girl who faces many challenges in her life that determine her fate.
 Athary was the first series of Zainab Al Askari's own production company (Bint El-Mamlaka).
-She was selected the best actress in a gulf series in 2005 for her role in Athary.
+She was selected as best actress in a Gulf series in 2005 for her role in Athary.
+Her last appearance was in the series Bela Rahma (Without Mercy).
+The show was selected the best gulf series in 2006, and Al-Askari was again nominated best actress for her role.